atolcd/pentaho-gis-plugins/pentaho-gis-plugins/README.md

 Using the plugins
 ---------------------
-You will find new elements in "Information géographique"'s directory :
+You will find new elements in "Geospatial"'s directory :
- - Agrégation de géométries
+ - Geospatial Group by
- - Alimentation fichier SIG
+ - GIS File output
- - Extraction depuis fichier SIG
+ - GIS File input
- - Géotraitement
+ - Geoprocessing
- - Information sur géométrie
+ - Geometry information
- - Opération avec système de coordonnées
+ - Coordinate system operation
- - Relation spatiale et proximité
+ - Spatial relationship and proximity

 LICENSE